Halong Bay, Vietnam

 Ever since our first trip—Greece 2001—I’ve kept a journal of each adventure (and misadventure) and written travel blogs and emails—maybe some of you have read them.

-I publish new travel posts on this website, and on another site (before this personal site was constructed), called Blogspot, you can find posts about our travels to Turkey and Peru.
+On another site called Blogspot, you can find my blog with photos about our travels to Turkey and Peru.

 The long trip of 2009